andreadipasquale/frequency/README.md

 The program allow you to customize the setting of two most important parameters:

   - word length (default value 50)
   - number of most frequently used words (default value 20)

 If you want to customize these settings, follow these guidelines:

 1) open the file src/globals.h;
-2) To customize word length:
+2) to customize word length:
    change the value of MAX WORD SIZE macro;
-3) To customize number of most frequently used words: change the value of MINHEAP CAPACITY macro;
+3) to customize number of most frequently used words: change the value of MINHEAP CAPACITY macro;
 4) compile and execute.